cleanshipcz/bootstrap-kotlin/README.md

 ### Dependency Management

-This project uses a version catalog (see `gradle/libs.versions.toml`) to declare and version dependencies and both a build cache and a configuration cache (see `gradle.properties`).
+This project uses a version catalog (see `gradle/libs.versions.toml`) to declare and version dependencies.

 ### Code style